-The frequency of longer-distance dispersal events was also affected by the warming-induced shift in flower height distribution.
-The mean 95th and 99th percentile dispersal distances for C. nutans were 8.36 m and 19.40 m respectively for unwarmed individuals, with a shift to 10.12 and 23.53 m for warmed individuals; for C. acanthoides, the mean 95th and 99th percentile dispersal distances were 6.58 m and 15.13 m respectively for unwarmed individuals, with a shift to 9.09 and 21.00 m for warmed individuals (Table 1).
-Warming also increased the probability that a seed would exceed a given distance, with this effect becoming more pronounced at higher dispersal distances (Figure 3); seeds warmed C. nutans and C. acanthoides were on average 1.80 and 2.83 times as likely, respectively, to travel 50 m as their unwarmed counterparts.
-Uncertainty in these relative frequencies of dispersal events also increases and becomes quite large at high dispersal distances; long-distance dispersal events are relatively rare and difficult to capture in dispersal simulations.
+The frequency of longer-distance dispersal events was also affected by the warming-induced shift in flower head height distribution.
+The mean 95th and 99th percentile dispersal distances for C. nutans were 10.53 m and 24.99 m respectively for unwarmed individuals, with a shift to 12.75 and 30.36 m respectively for warmed individuals; for C. acanthoides, the mean 95th and 99th percentile dispersal distances were 8.47 m and 19.94 m respectively for unwarmed individuals, with a shift to 11.73 and 27.58 m for warmed individuals (Table 1).
+Warming also increased the probability that a seed would exceed a given distance, with this effect becoming more pronounced at higher dispersal distances (Figure 3); seeds warmed C. nutans and C. acanthoides were on average 1.34 and 1.71 times as likely to travel 10 m as their respective unwarmed counterparts, and on average 1.67 and 2.41 times as likely to travel 50 m as their respective unwarmed counterparts.
+Uncertainty in these relative frequencies of dispersal events also increases and becomes quite large at high dispersal distances, which echoes the idea that long-distance dispersal events are relatively rare and difficult to capture not only empirically, but in dispersal simulations as well.

 Dispersal: Incorporating Maximum Height vs. Height Distribution

-Using the maximum flower head height instead of the distribution of flower head heights in the WALD dispersal model resulted in a significantly different dispersal kernel (Figure 4); this was evident for warmed C. nutans, unwarmed C. nutans, and warmed C. acanthoides (Kolmogorov-Smirnov test, p<0.001), with limited evidence for this pattern in unwarmed C. acanthoides (Kolmogorov-Smirnov test, p=0.173).
-The effects on the shape of the dispersal kernel when using the maximum flower height instead of the distribution of flower heights was similar to the effects of the warming treatment; lower peaks and fatter tails were present when using the maximum flower height, though comparing Figures 2 and 4 shows that the differences between the kernels are not as pronounced as the differences between the kernels when comparing warmed and unwarmed individuals.
+Using the maximum flower head height instead of the distribution of flower head heights in the WALD dispersal model resulted in a significantly different dispersal kernel (Figure 4); this was evident for warmed C. nutans, unwarmed C. nutans, warmed C. acanthoides, and unwarmed C. acanthoides (Kolmogorov-Smirnov test, p<0.001).
+The effects on the shape of the dispersal kernel when using the maximum flower head height instead of the distribution of flower head heights was similar to the effects of the warming treatment, as lower peaks and fatter tails were present when using the maximum flower head height.
+However, though Kolmogorov-Smirnov tests indicate that dispersal kernels constructed using the height distribution and dispersal kernels constructed using only the maximum height are distinct, visual inspection of the kernels in Figure 4 suggest that the change in kernel shape is not as noteworthy as the differences between warmed and unwarmed individuals that is shown in Figure 2.

 The frequency of longer-distance dispersal events was also affected when using the maximum flower head height instead of the flower head height distribution.
 Using the maximum flower head height increased mean 95th and 99th percentile dispersal distances across the four combinations of species and warming treatment (Table 2), though not by much in comparison to the differences between warmed and unwarmed treatment groups when using the entire flower head height distribution.
-The probability of seeds exceeding a given dispersal distance increase is higher when using the maximum flower height (Figure 5) but again less so compared to differences between warmed and unwarmed treatments, though the massive increases in uncertainty are still present.
+The probability of seeds exceeding a given dispersal distance increase is higher when using the maximum flower head height than when using the entire distribution of flower head heights (Figure 5) at lower distances, but not necessarily at higher distances; this is due to the massive increase in uncertainty at higher dispersal distances, causing inflation of bootstrap intervals that envelopes the null risk ratio of 1 associated with no significant difference.

 Discussion